FundoMoraga/Fundo-Moraga/codepen_instructions.md

 // Simular un mensaje de bienvenida del bot setTimeout(() => {
     addMessage('¡Hola!
-Soy Hernando, tu asistente virtual del Fundo Moraga. ¿En qué puedo ayudarte hoy?', false);
+Soy Hernando, tu anfitrión en el Fundo Moraga. ¡Qué bueno tenerte aquí! ¿En qué puedo ayudarte a descubrir hoy?', false);
 }, 500);

 messageInput.focus();
 ```
 In the Javascript code, I have replaced the `API_URL` with the Railway production URL.
 You can find this URL in your Railway project dashboard.
-Make sure to replace `'https://fm-ia.up.railway.app/api/chat'` with your actual production URL.
+Make sure to replace `'https://hernando.fundomoraga.com/api/chat'` with your actual production URL.